Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 • “Om Gam Ganapataye Namaha ” is Ganesha’s Jap Mantra.

-• The ways that Ganesha is worshiped include Ganesh Stuti, Ganesh Chalisa, Ganesh Arti, and Shri Ganesh Sahastranamavali.
+• People worship Ganesha in ways that include Ganesh Stuti, Ganesh Chalisa, Ganesh Arti, and Shri Ganesh Sahastranamavali.

 • Ganesha has 12 primary names.
 They are Gajanana, Lambodar, Vikat, Vighnavinashak, Vinayaka, Dhumtaketu, Ganadhyaksha, Ekanth, Kapil, Gajkarnak, and Vikat.